-Our capital expenditures totaled \$145 million in 2011, excluding strategic acquisitions and the CSE.
-For 2012, non-strategic capital expenditures are expected to range from \$150 million to \$155 million.
-This increase will be invested primarily in Performance Fibers on cost reduction and efficiency projects and in silvicultural investments in our newly acquired timberland.
-We expect 2012 spending on the CSE to range between \$200 million and \$210 million.
+Our capital expenditures totaled \$158 million in 2012, excluding the CSE and strategic acquisitions.
+For 2013, non-strategic capital expenditures are expected to range from \$140 million to \$145 million and will be invested primarily in Performance Fibers on cost reduction and efficiency projects and in silvicultural investments in our timberlands.
+In 2013, spending is expected to decrease from the prior year primarily due to the completion of a number of projects at our Fernandina mill at the end of 2012 and the first half of 2013.
+We expect 2013 spending on completion of the CSE to range between \$130 million and \$145 million.